-- d) The development is designed to encourage walking and cycling, and has incorporated, where possible, water and rail as alternatives to road transport - e) Appropriate mitigation is included that ensures that impacts resulting from noise, dust, smells or other forms of pollution on the amenity of other occupiers within the area and on adjacent communities are mitigated and minimised, and - f) It can be demonstrated that there is no significant risk of any impact upon the important ecological interests of Seaforth Nature Reserve.
+- the impact of the development on sites which abut the landward edge of the Port and Maritime Zone - d) The development is designed to encourage walking and cycling, and has incorporated, where possible, water and rail as alternatives to road transport - e) Appropriate mitigation is included that ensures that impacts resulting from noise, dust, smells or other forms of pollution on the amenity of other occupiers within the area and on adjacent communities are mitigated and minimised, and - f) It can be demonstrated that there is no significant risk of any impact upon the important ecological interests of Seaforth Nature Reserve.
 For development which is outside the Seaforth Nature Reserve, but within the remainder of the Port and Maritime Zone including any expansion of the operational port area to the A565, it can be demonstrated that there are no likely significant effects on the Mersey Narrows and North Wirral Foreshore and Liverpool Bay Special Protection Areas and other internationally important nature sites. - 2.
 The expansion of the operational port area onto all or part of the Seaforth Nature Reserve will not be permitted unless the proposals: - a) Demonstrate both that there are: - (i) No alternative sites available, and - (ii) 'Imperative reasons of overriding public interest' as to why the development should be permitted in this location; and subsequently; - Provide suitable compensatory habitat and necessary mitigation for an appropriate period to end once monitoring confirms that the compensatory habitat is performing a function identical to that of Seaforth Nature Reserve, and - c) Demonstrate that there are no likely significant effects on the Mersey Narrows and North Wirral Foreshore and Liverpool Bay Special Protection Areas or and other internationally important nature sites. - 3.
 Improvements to access will be required to support the expansion of the Port.
 This may require a new road and /or substantial improvements to the surrounding highway network beyond the Port area, as well as other modes of transport, specifically rail. - 4.
-Planning conditions and / or legal agreements will be used to ensure appropriate compensation, mitigation, infrastructure and appropriate local economic, environment and community benefits are secured and provided both in and beyond Sefton.
+Planning conditions and / or legal agreements will be used to ensure appropriate compensation, mitigation, infrastructure and appropriate local economic, environment and community benefits are secured and provided both within and beyond Sefton.